Neck Pain Treatment Services

 Offering Non-Surgical Solutions to Chronic Pain

 Finding pain relief is a priority for people with severe or long-lasting neck pain.
-Many conditions that cause this kind of pain may be treated with medication or physical therapy.
+Many conditions that cause this kind of pain may be treated with medication, chiropractic care, or physical therapy.
 However, these treatments do not always work.
 In these cases, you would need to see a medical professional for interventional procedures.

 Interventional procedures are minimally invasive treatments for neck pain that are a step between conservative methods and surgery.
 They do involve direct and physical treatment in the spine but do not involve large incisions or invasive procedures.